badgeteam/website.old/content/blog/campzone2020/20200328_cz2019/index.md

 ---
-date        : 2019-03-28T13:37:02+01:00
+date        : 2020-03-28T16:14:06+01:00
 draft       : false
-title       : "CampZone 2019 project started"
+title       :  "CampZone 2020 project initiated"
 author      : "Anonymous"

+# Description overrides the automated summary of marked-up content
+#  at the bottom of this file.
-description : "Finally we created the CampZone 2019 project page!"
+description : ""

+# Identifying mnemonics, INTERNAL use only.
+Fill AT LEAST one identifying
-# At least one Identifying mnemonic, referring to the project(s) his blog is related to
+# mnemonic, to refer to the project this blog is related to.
-projects    : ["CZ2019"]
+projects    : ["CZ2020"]

 # For alternative external reference only
 slugs       : []